DWAV

-DWAV (89.1 FM) - broadcasting as Wave 89.1 - is a radio station owned and operated by Blockbuster Broadcasting System, a member of Tiger 22 Media.
-The station's studio is located at the Unit 906-B Paragon Plaza, EDSA corner Reliance St., Mandaluyong, while its transmitter is located at Palos Verdes Executive Village, Brgy.
+DWAV (89.1 FM), broadcasting as Adventist World Radio 89.1, is a radio station owned by Blockbuster Broadcasting System and operated under an airtime lease agreement by the Adventist Media.
+The station's studio is located at the North Philippines Union Conference Compound, #210 San Juan St., Pasay, while its transmitter is located at Palos Verdes Executive Village, Brgy.
 Sta.
-Cruz, Sumulong Highway, Antipolo, Rizal.
+Cruz, Sumulong Highway, Antipolo.

 History

 1975–1989: KB

-Known as DWKB-FM (KB 89.1) owned by the Intercontinental Broadcasting Corporation, the station first aired in 1975 and in a short time, became one of the country's most listened to easy listening FM music stations.
+The station first aired on September 1,1975 as KB 89.1 under the call letters DWKB-FM.
+It was under the ownership of the Intercontinental Broadcasting Corporation.
+In a short time, it became one of the country's most listened easy listening FM stations.

+In 1987, the management planned to reformat the station, which would play Pinoy music, for the announcers to be competitive; the latter preferred to carry on its old format.

 1989–2001: 89 DMZ

-The station later rebranded as 89 DMZ (it also changed its callsign to DZMZ-FM), which played dance, hip hop and remixed music.
-The late rapper, Francis Magalona, worked with the station through his program, "The Word-up Show", which aired on Saturday nights.
-It also became the home of the "Mobile Circuit".
+The station later rebranded as 89 DMZ and also changed its callsign to DZMZ-FM.
+It was known for airing dance, techno-pop, hip-hop and remixed music throughout its existence.
+The late rapper, Francis Magalona, worked with the station beginning in 1994 through his program, "The Word-up Show", which aired on Saturday nights.
+It also became the home of the "Mobile Circuit" aired on Friday nights.

+From May 23, 2000, in what was the first in the country's broadcasting, the station simulcast a Tuesday primetime variety show of IBC-13, DMZTV, whose format is similar to that of MTV.

+Government bidding and change of ownership

+The station was among those assets of the Intercontinental Broadcasting Corporation which had been sequestered by the Aquino administration through the newly-formed Presidential Commission on Good Government (PCGG); with the network's privatization being planned since mid-1990s.
+The station was eventually acquired by the Vera Group though Blockbuster Broadcasting System, Inc. in a bidding held by the Presidential Commission on Good Government in December 2000.
+However, the station shared its transmission facilities with IBC-13 until 2014 when it transferred its facilities to Antipolo.